evmos/evmos/x/erc20/spec/03_state_transitions.md

 ### 1. Register Coin

 A user registers a native Cosmos Coin.
-Once the proposal passes (i.e is approved by governance), the ERC20 module uses a factory pattern to deploy an ERC20 token contract representation of the Cosmos Coin.
+Once the proposal passes (i.e is Approvald by governance), the ERC20 module uses a factory pattern to deploy an ERC20 token contract representation of the Cosmos Coin.

 1. User submits a `RegisterCoinProposal`
 2. Validators of the Evmos Hub vote on the proposal using `MsgVote` and proposal passes